surfaceowl/venv_fix_pip_upgrade/README.md

 + `pip install --upgrade pip`
 + `python -m pip install --upgrade pip`
 + ...some variation of "use easy_install"
++ upgrading from within your IDE such as PyCharm
 + ...or more rarely:  `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

 ###These work perfectly outside of virtual environments, but in some environments they do not - and there are some traps for the unwary.
 Spoiler alert - the last suggestion is our best hope

+Try these from either the Windows Command Prompt (`cmd`) or Windows PowerShell:

 1. Old faithful:  `pip install --upgrade pip` fails with:
 ```ERROR: To modify pip, please run the following command: